-Here’s the results we gained from this:
+Here are the results we gained from this:

 The important thing is to identify the problem, determine if it is harmful, find the culprit, and then create an appropriate action plan.

-Not every cannibalization issue is caused by the same problem and not every website will benefit from the same solution – it’s best to consult with an expert if you’re uncertain.
+Not every cannibalization issue is caused by the same problem, and not every website will benefit from the same solution – it’s best to consult with an expert if you’re uncertain.

 You know where to find us: The Search Initiative.